This beautiful Christmas cake recipe is packed full of nutrients, and gentle on the blood sugar levels—so you'll have long lasting energy all day.

+One of our BePure Holistic Health Consultants, showered the office in festivity, creating this tasty recipe.
 A lot of Christmas cakes are laden with sugar which, alongside every other seasonal treat, adds to the blood sugar rollercoaster our poor bodies have to go through at this time of year.
-This cake is sweetened through natural fruit and coconut sugar which contain essential vitamins and minerals.
+As an energy-balancing alternative, this recipe is sweetened with natural fruits and coconut sugar which contain essential vitamins and minerals.

 Christmas is supposed to be a fun time of the year to celebrate and spend time with loved ones, it can also be a very stressful time.
 By still nourishing and caring for our bodies, we can keep levels of inflammation low.
 And as we know, inflammation in the body also means inflammation in the brain.
 Meaning that when our bodies aren't stressed from a physiological stand point, it's easier to avoid emotional stress making it easier to relax and just enjoy ourselves.